BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

-Compared to the traditional NDCG definition, the additional discounting within $DCG_k^Q$ makes it even harder to attain high NDCG values than in the query-only case.
-Contrasted with the L1 measure, this formulation takes both the ranking and probabilities from the data set into account.
-Since changes to the probabilities may not result in ranking changes, L1 is an even less forgiving measure than NDCG.
+The final NDCG computation is then $DCG^Q_k$ normalized by the analogous Ideal DCG ($IDCG^Q_k$).
+In a way, our computation considers an NDCG of NDCGs, which makes it even harder for us to maintain consistently high NDCG values when compared to the query-only case.
+This formulation takes the \emph{ranking} and frequencies from the dataset into account, not the actual score that our algorithm outputs.
+Since changes to the score may not result in ranking changes, L1 is an even less forgiving measure than NDCG.

 Since the purpose of \tool is to estimate probabilities of the top records, we discard the artificially added $\star$ queries and URLs and rescale $rel_i$ prior to L1 and NDCG computations.
-However, since we use the method of~\cite{wang2013projection} in \textsc{BlendProbabilities}, the probability estimates involving $\star$ have a minor implicit effect on the L1 and NDCG scores.
+However, since we use the method of~\cite{wang2013projection} in \textsc{BlendProbabilities}, the probability estimates involving $\star$ have a minor implicit effect on the L1 and NDCG scores.\\